 A roommate is so much more than someone to split the bills with.
 If you’re lucky, they’ll be your Netflix binge-watching buddy, regular dinner companion and hopefully your friend!

+Remember to talk to your American Family agent about your renters insurance coverage options — they’ll help you get a customized policy that covers all the things that matter most to you.
 Moving in with a new person can be nerve-wracking, but with these tips you’re sure to find the perfect fit in no time.
 Happy searching!

 Related Topics: At Home